8 tips for web designers to keep clients on schedule and finish projects on time

 08

-If you're at a point in your custom web design business where you feel like you've tried everything, yet your timelines still keep blowing out, it may be worth moving to an alternative business model - like my one-week website delivery system.
+If you're at a point in your custom web design business where you feel like you've tried everything, yet your timelines still keep blowing out, it may be worth moving to a calm and alternative business model.

 As a web designer, the power is in your hands to manage your projects in ways that support them to stay on track and get completed on time.